pupil-labs/pupil-docs/neon/pupil-cloud/enrichments/manual-mapper/index.md

     - The field `Fixation` shows the ID of the current fixation.
     - The field `Recording Mapping Progress` indicates how many fixations have been mapped within the specified enrichment section.

 In the example below, we manually map the fixations detected between the `epoch_start` and `epoch_end` events.
-This period includes 44 fixations in total, and we currently map the fixation with ID 72.
+This section includes 44 fixations in total, and we currently map the fixation with ID 72.

 ![Manual Mapper image one](./image_1_mapper.png)